kuldipshaw1/disease_predictor_app/README.md

 ### [prerequisite to use the above code]
 * you must have python installed in your system
 * you must have node.js installed in your system
-* you must have scikit-learn installed in your system
+* you must have scikit-learn and pandas installed in your system
 ```
 pip install scikit-learn
+pip install pandas
 ```